© 2025. The Trustees of Indiana University

 It hired Crowe, a consulting firm, to evaluate the utility’s budget and revenue.
 Jennifer Wilson, a managing director for Crowe, presented her company’s report to the Utilities Service Board Monday.
 She said to afford improvements the utility needs to increase its overall revenue.

 The average resident uses 3,000 to 5,000 gallons of water a month, according to Daniel Frank, the city utilities communications manager.
-A four-person household’s water bill is about $171 a month.
+A four-person household’s water and sewer bill is about $171 a month.

 Right now, the fixed cost for 1,000 gallons of water is $4.38.
 The charge for water service is $7.93 per month.

 Wilson said the city should increase that to $5.31 per 1,000 gallons and $9.58 for service.
-Under the new rates, a four-person household's bill would be approximately $182.
+Under the new rates, a four-person household's bill for water and sewer would be approximately $182.

 Read more: Water discoloration tied to high lake water levels, not a health risk